CappiePappies/Mask-Based-Diffusion-for-Music-Generation-From-Everyday-Sounds/README.md

+This repository contains the supplementary material, datasets, and implementation details for our paper:

 # Mask-Based-Diffusion-for-Music-Generation-From-Everyday-Sounds
 - We present a generative AI method for music creation from everyday sounds using spectrogram-based diffusion.
 - By adding custom masking to the Img2Img pipeline with prompt-driven style conditioning, our approach preserves input sound features while enabling flexible, fine-grained stylistic control for creative audio synthesis.